Tools Reference

 - “Email the team a summary of today’s discussion.”

-- “Send this report to [email protected] and [email protected].”
+- “Send this report to user1@example.com and user2@example.com.”

 Supports real-time voice conversations.